29next/developer-docs/docs/campaign-cart/analytics/examples/custom-analytics-triggers.md

  * - dl_begin_checkout: Fires when carts.create fires (name/email input) OR when express checkout is clicked
  *
  * The events use the same format as SDK defaults:
- * - dl_ prefix (Campaign Cart SDK's standard naming convention)
+ * - dl_ prefix for Elevar compatibility
  * - Same ecommerce data structure
- * - Pushed to both ElevarDataLayer (for Elevar compatibility) and dataLayer (standard GTM)
+ * - Pushed to both ElevarDataLayer and dataLayer
  *
  * Usage: Include this script after the SDK loader, and block the default events
  * in your config.js: blockedEvents: ['dl_add_to_cart', 'dl_begin_checkout']